isomerpages/nlb-biblioasia/_podcast/My Grandfather Was a Rōmusha.md

 And he talks about the rōmusha.

 Shirlene  15:12
 Yes.
-The information about the rōmushas, even the written accounts about the rōmushas, were very few and far between, tucked away in the stories, tucked in-between the accounts of the POWs.
+The information about the rōmusha, even the written accounts about the rōmusha, were very few and far between, tucked away in the stories, tucked in-between the accounts of the POWs.

 Jimmy  15:31
 Of course, you're gonna write about your own life.
 So this is just stuff that you see around you.